Released in February 2022

 Improve logging on Email Signature Server for mail sending

-We have improved our internal logging for message sending.
-This release is not changing the Email Signature Server's behavior.
+The server now includes improved logging for message sending.
+This release does not change the Email Signature Server behavior.

 Released in March 2021

 Avoid throwing exception when trying to track a message with null id